Karnataka crisis: HD Kumaraswamy government to face floor test on Thursday

 After the floor test was scheduled, the BJP moved its MLAs to a resort.
 The rebel MLAs are staying at a hotel in Mumbai.
 Fifteen of them have filed a petition in the Supreme Court against the delay by the Speaker in accepting their resignations.
 The court will continue hearing their plea on Tuesday.

 If the ruling coalition fails to pacify them before the trust vote, the government will have the support of only 100 MLAs.
 The BJP will have the support of 107 MLAs.
-With a reduced size of 207, the majority mark would drop to 104.
+With a reduced size of 207, the majority mark will drop to 104.